 Family-friendly: The third Friday & Saturday of every month, the museum offers Kids at the Castle, a chance to play and roam around the Turnblad Mansion.
 Don’t miss ASI’s Family Gallery, which rotates interactive, play-based exhibits throughout the year.

 Deals: Check your library for a smART Pass.

 The gallery is operated by the American Association of Woodturners.
 See live demonstrations of woodturning from 12-3pm on the third Sunday of each month.
-The gallery is always free to visit.
+DEMOS HOPE TO RESUME SOON.

 The Germanic Institute does not have public hours but holds annual events open to the public.
 Several, like its spring egg hunt and Holiday Open Haus featuring German model trains and crafts for kids, appeal to little visitors.

 If you’re on the St Paul campus of the University of Minnesota (bowling at the Student Center, perhaps?), stop in for colorful, ever-changing textile and design exhibits.
-Admission is always free.

 Family-friendly: This is a very small museum that you can thoroughly tour in 15 minutes.